 Personal items authorized in cadet rooms vary by class.
-For example, only First Class cadets may keep civilian clothes in their rooms.
-Fourth Class cadets may not keep electrical equipment, such as razors, radios and videogame systems.
+For example, only first class cadets may keep civilian clothes in their rooms.
+New cadets until the completion of the Ratline may not keep electrical equipment, such as razors, radios and videogame systems.
 If personal items are brought to VMI and found to be unauthorized, limited storage space for these items is provided until such time as they are authorized.